 This week we are taking another trip through a medieval author, this time the Occitan noble and troubadour Bertran de Born.
 This trip ought to be read closely with our trip through, Dhuoda of Uzès, as both exemplify the values and thinking of the medieval European aristocracy (though note that Dhuoda writes some 350 years … Continue reading Collections: A Trip Through Bertran de Born (Martial Values in the 12th Century Occitan Nobility)

+This post is now available in audio format here.
 Hey guys, this is just a really quick post to address a question I've seen lurking around thinking about my previous post on the logistics of the loot-train battle.
 No pictures today, just some quick text on the topic.
-A lot of readers were throwing up question-marks on how I was figuring marching speeds.
-I … Continue reading New Acquisitions: How Fast Do Armies Move?
+A lot of readers were throwing up … Continue reading New Acquisitions: How Fast Do Armies Move?

 We're going to talk about the comically nonsensical logistics of the "Battle of the Goldroad" from Game of Thrones (S7E4), commonly just called the 'Loot Train battle.'

 This week, we're going to look at how the effectiveness of arrow fire - especially against armored targets - varies over distance.
 This is, in a sense, a continuation of my previous post on armor penetration, "Punching Through Some Armor Myths," so you may want to refer back occasionally.
 This is going to be a … Continue reading Collections: Archery, Distance and ‘Kiting’